zach030/tycho-protocol-sdk/substreams/Readme.md

 ## Adding a new package

 To add a new package add folder.
 The naming convention is `[CHAIN]-[PROTOCOL_SYSTEM]`.

+### Manifest
 In this new folder add a manifest file `substreams.yaml`.
 You can use the template below to get started:

 ```yaml
 specVersion: v0.1.0